Exsplendor/t5html/doc/ReadMe.md

 ## t5html-Syntax

-1. Every line is processed separatly
+1. Every line stand on its own as a syntactic element, except ...

-2. except if a line is the continuation of a previous one, signified by a leading `..`
+2. .. if a line is the continuation of a previous one, signified by a leading `..`

-3. Whitespaces are important!
-Don't ignore them, they separate syntactic elements.
+3. Spaces are important!
+They delimit words as syntactic elements.

 4. Indentation matters!
 Every indentation marks a hierarchical step down!